dacy/Agent-Simulator/README.md

 2. **Use with AutoGen Studio**
    - Install: `pip install -U autogenstudio`
+   - In AutoGen Studio, you can set up an environment variable OPENAI_API_KEY (assuming you are using OpenAI models) and AutoGen will automatically use this for any OpenAI model clients you specify for your agents or teams.
+Alternatively you can specify the api key as part of the team or agent configuration.
    - Run: `autogenstudio ui --port 8081`
    - Open browser to `http://localhost:8081`
    - Toggle off visual builder to access JSON Editor